Organic Chemistry Tutorials

 Labeling Chiral Centers

-The orientation of chiral centers can help differentiate between various stereoisomers.
+The orientation of chiral centers can generally help differentiate between various stereoisomers.
 These centers can be described as R or S, meaning the molecule can have either “right-handedness” or “left-handedness”.

 Here are the steps to determine this: